zowe/docs-site/docs/user-guide/configure-zos-system.md

 ...
 ```

 If you have not run `ZWESECUR` and are configuring your z/OS environment manually, the following steps describe how to configure the started task `ZWESLSTC` to run under the correct user ID and group.
+Issue the following commands according to your ESM:

 <details>
 <summary>Click here for command details for RACF.</summary>